Accio/causal_drug_discovery/README.md

-DoWhy tutorial
+Causal inference with Python and R
 ===
-Jitao David Zhang,

-For the Causality Book Club, Nov 2021
+This repository contains examples for doing causal inference with Python and R.

+## Causal inference with DoWhy package in Python

+See [2021-11-dowhy.ipynb](2021-11-dowhy.ipynb).
+The examples are taken from the documentations of the *DoWhy* package.

-## Content
+### Content

-* How to work with *DoWhy*
+* How to work with *DoWhy* in four steps:
     * Modelling
     * Identification
     * Estimation